m4nbat/KustQueryLanguage_kql/GC2_Command_and_Control.md

 // https://github.com/looCiprian/GC2-sheet
 //false positives - browsers going to the URL.
-Or a legitimate application that uses Google Sheets let excludedProcessFileNames = datatable (browser:string)["teams.exe","GoogleUpdate.exe","outlook.exe","msedge.exe","chrome.exe","iexplorer.exe","brave.exe","firefox.exe"]; //add more browsers or mail clients where needed for exclusion let timeframe = 30d; //lookback period DeviceNetworkEvents
+Or a legitimate application that uses Google Sheets let excludedProcessFileNames = datatable (browser:string)["teams.exe","GoogleUpdate.exe","outlook.exe","msedge.exe","chrome.exe","iexplorer.exe","brave.exe","firefox.exe"]; //add more browsers or mail clients where needed for exclusion
+DeviceNetworkEvents
-| where TimeGenerated > ago(timeframe)
+| where not(InitiatingProcessFileName has_any (excludedProcessFileNames))
-| where not(InitiatingProcessFileName has_any (excludedProcessFileNames)) and RemoteUrl has_any ("docs.google.com","docs.google.com/spreadsheets/","drive.google.com","docs.googleapis.com","drive.googleapis.com") and isnotempty(InitiatingProcessFileName)
+| where RemoteUrl has_any ("oauth2.googleapis.com","sheets.googleapis.com","drive.googleapis.com") and isnotempty(InitiatingProcessFileName)
 | summarize visitedURLs=make_set(RemoteUrl) by TenantId,
 ActionType,
 tostring(AdditionalFields),